conwetlab/ckanext-privatedatasets/README.md

 URI=http://testca.local/ca.crl
 ```

 Then, you should create your CA using the previous config file.
-To do so, you can execure the following line:
+To do so, you can execure the following line (replace `<PATH_TO_SSL_CONFIG_FILE>` by the real path of your OpenSSL config file):

 ```
 $ openssl req -config <PATH_TO_SSL_CONFIG_FILE> -newkey rsa:2048 -nodes -keyform PEM -keyout ca.key -x509 -days 3650 -extensions certauth -outform PEM -out ca.cer
 ```

 Afterwards, you will need to filter the notification callback to be callable only by those entities that use a valid certificate (the one signed by the CA created previously).
-To achieve this, edit the file `/etc/apache2/sites-available/ckan_default` and add the following lines inmediatly after the SSL configuration:
+To achieve this, edit the file `/etc/apache2/sites-available/ckan_default` and add the following lines inmediatly after the SSL configuration (replace `<PATH_TO_SSL_CONFIG_FILE>` by the real path of your OpenSSL config file):

 ```
     <Location /api/action/dataset_acquired>